-- I. The television segment is a provider of television and broadband services including content, creation, aggregation and distribution, magazine publication and distribution and multimedia interactive services: - II.
+- I. The television segment is a provider of television and broadband services including content, creation, aggregation and distribution, talent management, multimedia interactive services and digital media; - II.
 The radio segment is a provider of radio broadcasting services and media sales services; and - III.
 Other non-reportable segments.

-Following the cessation of Go Shop, the results of the Home-shopping business for the current and previous financial years are now classified as discontinued operations.
+Following the cessation of Go Shop, the results of the Home-shopping business for the prior financial year was classified as discontinued operations.